lsst-sqre/sqr-009/index.rst

 Introduction
 ============

-We present the current design and vision for the Science Quality System Harness (SQuaSH).
+We present the current design and vision for the Science Quality Analysis Harness (SQuaSH).

 SQuaSH is a web-based service for tracking Science Pipeline metrics.
 SQuaSH provides a REST API to which metrics values collected from pipeline tasks can be submitted and stored in a database.
 It enables DM developers to track the evolution of metric values with time and relate them directly to changes in code or configuration.